With great power, comes great responsibility, and that is so true for credit cards.

 To recap, here are some pointers about OneCard repayment to keep in mind:

-a) Pay Total Amount Due before Payment Due Date (whenever possible)
+a) Always try to Pay Total Amount Due before Payment Due Date

-b) Pay at least Minimum Amount Due before Payment Due Date to keep your account in good standing and avoid late payment charges
+b) In case of financial issues, pay at least Minimum Amount Due before Payment Due Date to keep your account in good standing and avoid late payment charges

 c) Making payment on time helps to build your credit score and overall creditworthiness